stockgeeks/spring-kafka-labs-01/create-spring-boot-project-exercise.md

 Click the green `Generate` button and download the project.

-Extract to your prefered working directory location and import the project in your favorite IDE.
+Extract to your prefered working directory location and optionally import the project in your favorite IDE if you want to explore it.

 # Build and run the project

- - Open a command line and navigate to the place where you extracted the generated project and bulild the project: `mvn clean package`
+ - Open a command line, navigate to the place where you extracted the generated project and bulild the project using Maven: `mvn clean package`

- - Once the project finish building run it: `mvn springboot:run` wait for the start message.
+ - Once the project finish building, run it: `mvn springboot:run` wait for the starting message.

+ Congratulations you now have a Spring Boot Application Running in your local developer Machine.